meteatamel/adk-demos/travel_helper/README.md

 ### Deploy to Vertex AI Agent Engine

+> [!CAUTION]
+> There's currently a bug in `adk deploy agent_engine` with relative imports that prevents travel_helper
+> being deployed to Agent Engine.
+Once that's solved, instructions here should just work.

 Let's deploy the agent to Vertex AI Agent.

 First, make sure the agent engine libraries are installed: